Nanostring-Biostats/CosMx-Analysis-Scratch-Space/blog/FOV QC.md

 We place a 7x7 grid across each FOV.
 For each grid square, we find the 10 most similar squares in other FOVs, with "similar" being based on the square's expression profile.
 (We also only accept one neighbor per other FOV.)
-Then, for each barcode bit, we take the genes using the bit, and We contrast their expression in the square vs. in the average of the 10 most similar squares elsewhere.
+Then, for each barcode bit, we take the genes using the bit, and we contrast their expression in the square vs. in the average of the 10 most similar squares elsewhere.
 For a given FOV and barcode bit, this gives us 49 contrasts.
 When an FOV's grid squares consistently underexpress the relevant gene set, we flag the FOV.